georgetown-cs-edu/chirpy/README.md

 ## Requirements

-This project is purposefully left somewhat open ended (so that you may exercise your creativity!), and I've tried to keep the requirements minimal.
+This project is purposefully left somewhat open ended (so that you may exercise your creativity!), and we've tried to keep the requirements minimal.
 They are:

 * You should work in groups of 3-5.